bbauska/W3Cx-3of5/README.md

 12. </form>
 ```

-### Note about Boolean attributes syntax
+<h4>Note about Boolean attributes syntax<h4>

-**Important: **: For \"Boolean\" attributes, such as autofocus, required, optional, etc., you are able to either write autofocus=\"autofocus\", or just use the attribute name \"autofocus\" without setting a value.
+<b>Important: </b>: For \"Boolean\" attributes, such as autofocus, required, optional, etc., you are able to either write autofocus=\"autofocus\", or just use the attribute name \"autofocus\" without setting a value.

-Read [these explanations](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes) for a complete description of the syntax of Boolean attributes.
+Read <a href="https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes">these explanations</a> for a complete description of the syntax of Boolean attributes.

-### Source code for the knowledge check 5.5.4
+<h4>Source code for the knowledge check 5.5.4</h4>
 ```
 1.  <!DOCTYPE html>
 2.  <html lang="en">